If Your Teenager Has Recently Experienced Blindness or Low Vision

 There are several eye conditions that young people may be diagnosed with during their teenage years.
 These include retinitis pigmentosa (RP), Stargardt’s, and Best’s disease, to name a few.
-Or, your child may have been involved in an accident and, as a result, is now visually impaired.
+Or, your child may have been involved in an accident and, as a result, is now blind or low vision.
 Regardless of the cause, in all probability, this has been an emotional time for your child, you, and the rest of your family.
 The information on this website is intended to try to help you and your family during this transitional time.
 In addition to the information you’ll find in this section on teenagers, you may also find some of the information on this site for families with younger children helpful as well.
 Here are just a few things to consider:

-If your child’s eye condition is inherited and you have other children, you may be concerned about whether your other children will also develop the condition or may be carrying the relevant gene to pass on to their children.
+- If your child’s eye condition is inherited and you have other children, you may be concerned about whether your other children will also develop the condition or may be carrying the relevant gene to pass on to their children.
 Talk with your child’s eye care specialist about genetic counseling for your family.

-If you or your child experience feelings of depression or anger for an extended period, consider consulting a professional counselor.
+- If you or your child experience feelings of depression or anger for an extended period, consider consulting a professional counselor.
 This may enable you to work through your feelings and develop strategies to move toward acceptance of your child’s vision loss.

-Encourage your child to begin learning skills that enable her independence.
+- Encourage your child to begin learning skills that enable her independence.
 These skills include learning orientation and mobility or travel training as well as instruction in the entire blindness-specific Expanded Core Curriculum, which will enable your child to access the school curriculum and live independently throughout life.